 Further, CBIC has also clarified vide Circular No. 105/24/2019-GST dated 28th June, 2019 that the recipient shall not reverse the input tax credit already availed if he pays the supplier the entire value of tax charged on the original invoice along with the taxable value of supplies less value of financial credit note

 Mr X sells goods worth Rs 50,000 to Mr Y including GST amounting to Rs 4000.
-No discount was agreed at the time of sale.
+No discount was agreed at the time of sale (or time of supply).
 However, due some reason prices of the goods was reduced to by Rs 1000.
 Mr X issues a financial credit to Mr Y for Rs 1000.

 In this case, Mr Y shall avail full input tax credit of Rs 4000 provided –